18 Things You Think Are Illegal but Aren’t

+While we definitely don’t think it’s okay to keep a wild animal as a domesticated pet, it’s not as illegal as you might assume in some states.
 Think you can’t have a bear for a pet?
-You’re wrong if you live in Massachusetts, where you can legally purchase your very own living, breathing Teddy.
+You’re wrong if you live in Massachusetts, where you can legally purchase your very own living, breathing, mauling teddy.
 Want a pet giraffe?
 You can have one in Florida.
 Pet tiger?
 You can have one in Delaware, as long as you obtain a license.
 Pet cheetah?
 Pet lion?
-Oklahoma is fine with both, according to FindLaw.com.
+Oklahoma is fine with both!
 Here are some more surprising pet laws.

 Fat-free chips made with Olestra

 Back in the 1990s, Proctor & Gamble came out with a fat substitute called Olestra (also known as Olean), and for a while, people ate it up in products like WOW potato chips by Frito Lay.
-It fell out of favor once people started realizing their frequent trips to the bathroom seemed to happen soon after ingesting these fat-free treats.
+It fell out of favor once people started realizing that trips to the bathroom seemed to happen…. very soon after ingesting these fat-free treats, often accompanied by some cramping.
 For a while, the FDA required warning labels on Olestra-containing foods, but not since 2003.
-Still fully legal in the U.S., Olestra is banned in Canada and all the countries in the European Union.
+Despite the fact that it also negates the body’s ability to absorb essential vitamins, Olestra is still fully legal in the U.S., which is why you should always read packaging.
+However, it is banned in Canada and all the countries in the European Union.
 Here are more bizarre things that are banned in other countries.

 Foods containing arsenic

-A baby walker is a seemingly adorable wheeled device that allows an infant to “stand upright” and “walk” by fluttering their tiny feet on the floor.
-But some medical experts believe they impair baby’s development, and some go so far as to call them dangerous (since they can help a baby go to places they shouldn’t be, like the top of a staircase).
+A baby walker is a seemingly adorable wheeled device that allows an infant to “stand upright” and “walk” by fluttering their tiny feet on the floor like Fred Flintstone.
+But medical experts have found that they impair baby’s mental and physical development, giving them mobility beyond their age-appropriate capabilities, and preventing them for learning essential skills (and developing essential muscles along the way) like crawling, pulling themselves upright, and eventually walking.
+They have also proven to be dangerous and even fatal, since they can help a baby go to places they shouldn’t, like the top of a staircase.
 Baby walkers are banned in Canada, but they’re legal here in United States pretty much across the board.
 Baby walkers might be legal, but there are some baby names that are definitely not.

 Spanking in school